Conodont

-Conodonts (Greek kōnos, "cone", + odont, "tooth") are an extinct group of agnathan (jawless) vertebrates resembling eels, classified in the class Conodonta.
-For many years, they were known only from their tooth-like oral elements, which are usually found in isolation and are now called conodont elements.
-Knowledge about soft tissues remains limited.
-They existed in the world's oceans for over 300 million years, from the Cambrian to the beginning of the Jurassic.
-Conodont elements are widely used as index fossils, fossils used to define and identify geological periods.
-The animals are also called Conodontophora (conodont bearers) to avoid ambiguity.
+Conodonts are an extinct group of marine jawless vertebrates belonging to the class Conodonta (from Ancient Greek κῶνος (kōnos), meaning "cone", and ὀδούς (odoús), meaning "tooth").
+They are primarily known from their hard, mineralised tooth-like structures called "conodont elements" that in life were present in the oral cavity and used to process food.
+Rare soft tissue remains suggest that they had elongate eel-like bodies with large eyes.
+Conodonts were a long-lasting group with over 300 million years of existence from the Cambrian (over 500 million years ago) to the beginning of the Jurassic (around 200 million years ago).
+Conodont elements are highly distinctive to particular species and are widely used in biostratigraphy as indicative of particular periods of geological time.

 Discovery and understanding of conodonts

 The teeth-like fossils of the conodont were first discovered by Heinz Christian Pander and the results published in Saint Petersburg, Russia, in 1856.
-The name pander is commonly used in scientific names of conodonts.

 It was only in the early 1980s that the first fossil evidence of the rest of the animal was found (see below).
 In the 1990s exquisite fossils were found in South Africa in which the soft tissue had been converted to clay, preserving even muscle fibres.
 The presence of muscles for rotating the eyes showed definitively that the animals were primitive vertebrates.